DockerJamaica/docker.training/react/index.rst

       drf-react-react:

-Update the API URL for the React + Mobx app
+Update the API URL for the React + Redux app
 -------------------------------------------------

 In the ``src/agent.js``, change ``API_ROOT`` to the local server's URL (i.e. http://localhost:8199/api)